Nail Dystrophies

 Tobacco smoking or nail polish can result in yellow or brownish discoloration of nails and fingertips.

-White transverse lines of the nails (Mees lines) may occur with chemotherapy, acute arsenic intoxication, malignant tumors, myocardial infarction, thallium and antimony intoxication, fluorosis, and even during etretinate therapy.
-These lines are not due to changes in the nail bed, but are a true leukonychia, and the nails can grow out normally if the insulting exposure has been removed.
+White transverse lines of the nails (Mees lines) may occur as a result of chemotherapy, acute arsenic intoxication, malignant tumors, myocardial infarction, thallium and antimony intoxication, fluorosis.
+Mees lines can also occur during etretinate therapy.
+These lines are not due to changes in the nail bed, but are a true leukonychia.
+The nails can grow out normally if the insulting exposure has been removed.
 Mees lines also develop with trauma to the finger, although traumatic white lines usually do not span the entire nail.

-The fungus Trichophyton mentagrophytes causes a chalky white discoloration of the surface of the nail plate.
+Onychomycosis Trichophyton mentagrophytes or T. rubrum causes a chalky white discoloration of the surface of the nail plate.

-Green-nail syndrome is caused by infection with Pseudomonas.
-It is generally a harmless infection, usually of 1 or 2 nails, and is noteworthy for its striking blue-green color.
+Green-nail syndrome is caused by colonization with Pseudomonas aeruginosa (1).
+It most often affects the first digits of the dominant hand, and is noteworthy for its striking blue-green color.
 It often occurs in patients with onycholysis or chronic paronychia whose nails have been exposed to irritants or have had excessive exposure to water.
-If the onycholysis or chronic paronychia is treated effectively, the Pseudomonas infection will resolve.
-Alternatively, topical gentamycin ointment can be effective in chronic cases.
+If the onycholysis or chronic paronychia is treated effectively, the P. aeruginosa infection will resolve.
+Alternatively, topical gentamicin ointment can be effective in chronic cases.
+Patients should avoid irritants and excess moisture.
+Frequent clipping of the nail increases the response to treatment. infection will resolve.
+Alternatively, topical gentamicin ointment can be effective in chronic cases.
 Patients should avoid irritants and excess moisture.
 Frequent clipping of the nail increases the response to treatment.

 Melanonychia striata are hyperpigmented bands that are longitudinal and extend from the proximal nail fold and cuticle to the free distal end of the nail plate.
 Pigmentation results from deposition of melanin by melanocytes in the nail matrix.
 Deposition of melanin is increased by melanocyte activation (increased production of melanin in the nail cells) or by melanocytic hyperplasia (increased production of melanocytes in the nail matrix).

 Melanocytic hyperplasia can be caused by benign conditions, such as nail matrix melanocytic nevus or nail lentigo, or by malignant melanoma.
 Factors more often associated with malignant melanoma of the nail matrix include new onset after middle age, presence of pigmentation on the dominant thumb or hallux, rapid growth or darkening, bandwidth > 3 mm, associated nail plate dystrophy, or Hutchinson sign (extension of hyperpigmentation onto the proximal and/or lateral nail fold).
-Rapid biopsy and treatment are essential in cases of suspected melanoma (1).
+Nail unit biopsy is essential in cases of suspected melanoma (1).
+Children often present with longitudinal melanonychia that would be concerning in adults, but nail unit melanoma is exceedingly rare in children (2).

 1. 1.
 Leung AKC, Lam JM, Leong KF, Sergi CM: Melanonychia striata: Clarifying behind the black curtain.
 A review on clinical evaluation and management of the 21st century.
 Int J Dermatol 58(11):1239–1245, 2019. doi: 10.1111/ijd.14464